Miao-zhou/ADRNLP/README.md

 ## Training fine-tuning BioBERT model
-We label the drug side effect of asprin sentence set,and randomly divide it into "train","test" and "dev" data set files for training fine-tuning BioBERT model.
+We label the drug side effect of aspirin sentence set,and randomly divide it into "train","test" and "dev" data set files for training fine-tuning BioBERT model.

 ### Requriements
 use requirements.txt to install the model as follows: